 Methods: A cross-sectional study was conducted among 400 adolescents aged 16–19 years from the Department of Computer Science, University of Port Harcourt.
 Data were collected using a semi-structured, self-administered questionnaire.
 Participants were selected using a purposive sampling technique.
 SPSS version 25 was used for analysis.
 Descriptive statistic was done while bivariate logistic regression was carried out to identify associations between screen time habits and headache occurrence.

 Results: Of the 400 respondents, 58.7% were aged 18–19 years, and 70.5% were male.
 About 45% reported initiating active screen use before the age of 15 years.
 The overall prevalence of headaches was 74.5%.
-Statistically significant risk factors for headaches included male sex (OR 1.8, p= 0.01, 95% CI 1.13-2.29); Screen use frequency (OR=0.21, p= 0.01, 95% CI 0.13-0.34); type of device used by the adolescent (OR 2.3, p= < 0.001, 95% CI 1.55-4.21).
+Statistically significant risk factors for headaches included male sex (OR 1.8, p= 0.01, 95% CI 1.13-2.29); screen use frequency (OR=0.21, p= 0.01, 95% CI 0.13-0.34); and type of device used by the adolescent (OR 2.3, p= < 0.001, 95% CI 1.55-4.21).
 While taking regular screen breaks (OR = 0.02, p< 0.001, 95% CI: 0.01–0.06) and duration of daily screen time of less than 6 hours (OR = 0.13, p < 0.001, 95% CI: 0.07–0.25) were found to be highly protective from recurrent headaches.

 Conclusion: Adolescent screen time use is a risk factor for recurrent headaches.
 Interventions targeted at creating awareness in the schools on healthy screen time use, enhancing parental guidance, and public health initiatives are necessary to reduce the untoward health effects of excessive screen time exposure among adolescents in universities.